niujijun143/Backpack_carrier/README.md

 ## Educational Value Added

-Robot Designing, communciation, controls, Embedded Systems
+Robot Designing, communciation, controls, Embedded Systems, CAD design

 ## Tasks

 1. control motoers with motor drivers  by 2/10/2025
+2. design the compoment of the frame   by 2/25/2025
+3. build the frame of the car          by 3/5/2025
+4. solder the perfboard                by 3/15/2025

 ## Design Decisions